hajeeong/AWS-Cloud-Support-Associate-Professional-Certificate/Introduction_to_Information_Technology_and_AWSCloud/README.md

 A single sequence of instructions within a process that can be executed independently.
 Threads make it possible to execute multiple tasks in a program concurrently, improving efficiency and responsiveness in multithreaded applications.

 ### Virtual machine (VM)
+A virtual simulation of a physical computer that makes it possible for multiple operating systems or applications to run on a single physical machine.
+A VM provides isolation and flexibility in computing environments.